professionaldev527/professionaldev527/README.md

 Hi there 👋, I’m Kaushik Adithya E

-👩🏻‍💻 Full-Stack Developer sharing about my journey and learnings in tech 📚 Recently completed a comprehensive web development course on Udemy,specializing in HTML, CSS, JavaScript, Node.js, EJS, Postgress and React.
+👩🏻‍💻 Full-Stack Developer sharing about my journey and learnings in tech.<br/>
+📚 Recently completed a comprehensive web development course on Udemy.<br/>
-🌍 Based in [Bangalore]
+🌍 Based in [Bangalore].<br/>
-💡 I enjoy solving coding challenges and am constantly expanding my skills in frontend and backend technologies.
+💡 I enjoy solving coding challenges and am constantly expanding my skills in frontend and backend technologies.<br/>
-🚀 Currently looking for opportunities to apply my expertise in real-world projects and collaborate with fellow developers.
+🚀 Currently looking for opportunities to apply my expertise in real-world projects and collaborate with fellow developers.<br/>
-🌟 Let’s build something amazing together!
+🌟 Let’s build something amazing together!<br/>

 ## 🌐 Socials: